 The district of Ermita used to be the enclave of Manila’s wealthy and prominent, up until the Japanese occupation.
 One of the stately heritage houses, Casa Tesoro, was originally built as a vacation house.

 However, Ermita began to decline due to destruction from World War II.
 It then became a red-light district, which also closed down eventually.
-Fortunately, Casa Tesoro has regained its old-world charm, thanks to revival efforts by antiques dealer Maria Closa and Austrian art collector Rudolph Kratochwill.
+Fortunately, Casa Tesoro has regained its old-world charm, thanks to revival efforts by antique dealer Maria Closa and Austrian art collector Rudolph Kratochwill.

 Step inside Maria Closa Primitive Arts, a tribal art and antiquities showroom that will leave you in awe.
 Here, you’ll find mesmerising sculptures, textiles, ritual objects, and accessories straight from the Cordillera mountains.